mhausenblas/temporal-opa/README.md

 In this section we assume we have some sort of structured logs or metrics as an input and want to figure out in what order certain events happened?
 For example, `before`/`after` or if a time span is given, are they overlapping or not.

-## Auditing
+## Access auditing

-Input: audit trail, question: has X been accessed out of business hour time?
+In after-the-fact scenarios it's often necessary to verify when a certain event happened.
+For example, a question could be: has X been accessed out of business hour time?